Raydesel/olist-data-lakehouse/README.md

 **[Link to Interactive BI Dashboard]** *(Add a link to your Metabase/QuickSight dashboard or a screenshot here)*

 ## 🏗️ Architecture
-*(Replace the link below with the actual image of your architecture diagram)*
 ![Olist Lakehouse Architecture](images/architecture_diagram.png)

 The pipeline follows a modern Medallion-style Lakehouse architecture: